MrSamuelLaw/CNC_TOOLBOX/README.md

   - The workbench design pattern allows for a layer of abstraction allowing workbenches to be tested in isolation from the rest of the program

-# Branches
+# Versions
- - Master: Contains all the files associated with the project so far, some for linux, some for windows, the ui files for the QtDesigner app, along with other misc files
+ - CNC_TOOLBOX_DEV: Contains all the files associated with the project so far, some for linux, some for windows, the ui files for the QtDesigner app, along with other misc files
  - CNC_TOOLBOX_Dist_Linux: The Linux version of the project with unnecessary files removed, including the ui files and the sync files
  - CNC_TOOLBOX_DIST_Windows: The windows version of the project with unnecessary files removed, and an .exe file that allows for the